felias-fogg/SoftI2CMaster/README.md

 use the standard SDA and SCL pins).

     #define I2C_PULLUP 1
-With this definition you enable the internal pullup resistores of the MCU.
+With this definition you enable the internal pullup resistors of the MCU.
 Note that the internal pullups have around 50k&#x2126;, which may be too high.
 This slows down the bus speed somewhat.
 Furthermore, when switching from <code>HIGH</code> to